Serlo de Lansladron, 1st Baron Lansladron

 Coat of arms of Serlo de Lansladron, Lord of Lansladron, Sable, three chevronels argent.

 Serlo de Lansladron, 1st Baron Lansladron (Note: Also known as Serlo de Nansladron) (died 1306), Lord of Lansladron was an English noble.
 He fought in the wars in Scotland.

 Biography

-Serlo was summoned to parliament on five separate occasions by writs between 24 December 1299 and 3 November 1306.
+Serlo was summoned to parliament on five occasions by writs between 24 December 1299 and 3 November 1306.
 He took part in expeditions in Scotland during the First War of Scottish Independence.